jsdir/stretch/docs/pipeline.md

 Code is pulled from all defined sources and placed in a temporary folder called the buffer.
 Sources overwrite each other based on source priority.
 Source priority is determined by the order of source declaration in the stretch configuration.
 Sources defined later override sources defined earlier.

 ### Decrypt
-The buffer is checked for stretch configuration files.
+The buffer is checked for the release [Build Files](build_files.md).
 These files are parsed in order to find all secret configuration data and encrypted files which are then decrypted with the private key.
-Decrypted configuration data is inserted into normal configuration data with the use of the `encrypted` directive.
+Decrypted configuration data is inserted into the existing release Build Files with the use of the `encrypted` directive.
 The parsed data is also used by the following stage.

 Decryption takes place before archiving because the private key is assumed to be ephemeral.
 Rollbacks and other deploys should be able to work without access to the keypair used when the release was built.